marylynn-dev/Node-Authentication-Tutorial/README.md

 ### Technologies Used

--*Node.js: A JavaScript runtime for building scalable server-side applications.*
+- **Node.js:** A JavaScript runtime for building scalable server-side applications.
--Express.js: A fast and minimalist web framework for Node.js.
+- **Express.js:** A fast and minimalist web framework for Node.js.
--MongoDB: A NoSQL database for storing user information in a flexible and scalable manner.
+- **MongoDB:** A NoSQL database for storing user information in a flexible and scalable manner.
--JWT: A compact, URL-safe means of representing claims to be transferred between two parties.
+- **JWT:** A compact, URL-safe means of representing claims to be transferred between two parties.
--Redis: An in-memory data structure store used for caching frequently accessed data.
+- **Redis:** An in-memory data structure store used for caching frequently accessed data.
--bcrypt: A library for hashing and comparing passwords securely.
+- **bcrypt:** A library for hashing and comparing passwords securely.
--Joi: A powerful schema description language and data validator for JavaScript.
+- **Joi:** A powerful schema description language and data validator for JavaScript.

 ### Contributons